eslint-community/eslint-plugin-promise/docs/rules/no-new-statics.md

 # Disallow calling `new` on a Promise static method (`promise/no-new-statics`)

-💼 This rule is enabled in the ✅ `recommended` config.
+💼 This rule is enabled in the following configs: ✅ `flat/recommended`, ✅
+`recommended`.

 🔧 This rule is automatically fixable by the
 [`--fix` CLI option](https://eslint.org/docs/latest/user-guide/command-line-interface#--fix).